June in Tokyo gets a bad reputation. They say it's plum rain season. Stay away!

 Sanno Matsuri: Mid-June Tokyo's Historical Shinto Fetival

-If you visit in mid-June of an even year (like 2026), you’ll witness one of Tokyo’s "Big Three" festivals.
-The Sanno Matsuri at Hie Shrine features a massive parade of people dressed in ancient imperial costumes winding through the streets of modern-day Tokyo.
-This is a rare opportunity to see traditional palanquins (mikoshi) surrounded by the skyscrapers of Akasaka and Ginza.
+If you visit Tokyo in mid-June of an even-numbered year, such as 2026, you’ll witness one of the city's "Big Three" festivals.
+The Sanno Matsuri at Hie Shrine features a massive, vibrant parade of over 500 people dressed in authentic ancient imperial costumes winding through the streets of modern-day Tokyo.
+It offers a stunning visual contrast and a rare, living link to the Edo period as traditional mikoshi (palanquins) are carried through the bustling skyscrapers of Akasaka and the refined avenues of Ginza.

 Meiji Jingu Irises and Zen Moments